giamorri/Fabric/README.md

 > `npm start`

-> then open another vscode terminal and enter the following lines one at a time:
+> then open another vscode terminal and enter the following lines one at a time to start the backend:

 > `cd backend`